 One of the things that’s clear about how search engines work is that when they find a link pointing to a page using certain anchor text, that page might be seen to be a little more relevant for the text found in that link.
-Google pointed that out in one of the earliest white papers about how the search engine works:
+Google pointed out that about anchor text relevance in one of the earliest white papers about how the search engine works:

-This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94] especially because it helps search non-text information, and expands the search coverage with fewer downloaded documents.
+This idea of propagating anchor text to the page it refers to was implemented in the World Wide Web Worm [McBryan 94] especially because it helps search non-text information and expands the search coverage with fewer downloaded documents.
 We use anchor propagation mostly because anchor text can help provide better quality results.
-Using anchor text efficiently is technically difficult because of the large amounts of data which must be processed.
-In our current crawl of 24 million pages, we had over 259 million anchors which we indexed.
+Using anchor text efficiently is technically difficult because of the large amounts of data that must be processed.
+In our current crawl of 24 million pages, we had over 259 million anchors, which we indexed.

 But one of the assumptions that many make is that each link, with its anchor text, is equally as important as any other link and that if a page has lots of links pointing to it with certain anchor text included in those links that it will rank more highly for the terms found in that text than it otherwise might in the absence of all those links.

-A recently published patent application from Microsoft describes how they might weigh the relevance of anchor text links differently based upon relationships between pages where those links are found, or where they might be pointed towards.
-A number of Google patents also describe ways that they might weigh anchor text differently.
+A recently published patent application from Microsoft describes how they might weigh anchor text relevance of links differently based upon relationships between pages where those links are found, or where they might be pointed towards.
+Many Google patents also describe ways that they might weigh anchor text relevance differently.

 The Microsoft patent filing points out some examples of when one or more links pointing to a page might not carry as much anchor text weight as you might assume it would.

-A second example is when two anchor text links come from two websites that have cooperative relationships, where the sites are under the control of the same or related users, and tend to have “a substantial number of the same or similar anchor text links.”
+A second example is when two anchor text links come from two websites with cooperative relationships, where the sites are under the control of the same or related site owners and tend to have “a substantial number of the same or similar anchor text links.”

 The patent is:

 Using Anchor Text With Hyperlink Structures for Web Searches